Derek Stevens: Career

 Stevens' first job was working for three years as a valet along the Detroit River.
 He visited Las Vegas for the first time in the late 1980s, and became enamored with its various attractions.
 He made frequent visits from then on, often to attend sporting events, as well as conventions.
-Stevens took over Cold Heading Company in 1993 or 1994, after the CEO stepped down.
+Stevens took over his family run business Cold Heading Company in 1993 or 1994, after the CEO stepped down.
 Stevens initially took the job on a temporary basis, but would remain in the position for decades.
 Cold Heading manufactures nuts and bolts for auto companies.
 The company added a second plant, in Indiana, in 1998, and later expanded operations to Ohio.
 It also purchased a manufacturer of fasteners in 1999.

 During the 1990s, Stevens began investing in gaming companies, buying stock in International Game Technology and the Rio hotel-casino, both in Las Vegas.

 In the 2000s, Stevens became a stockholder in Riviera Holdings, which owned the Riviera resort on the Las Vegas Strip.

 Stevens, through his company Desert Rock Enterprises, owned more than 1 million shares in the Strip resort.
 He invested in Las Vegas because Nevada has no state income tax.

 Stevens, a sports fan, purchased the Las Vegas 51s baseball team in 2008.
 He owned it through Stevens Baseball Group, of which he was the chief executive.
 He sold the team four years later to a group that included Howard Hughes Corporation.

 Although downtown Las Vegas is overshadowed by the Las Vegas Strip, Stevens believed that downtown hotel-casinos presented less expensive opportunities for a hotel revival of the area.
 In addition, Stevens did not have adequate financing to fully enter the Las Vegas Strip market.
 Stevens' brother Greg is an engineer who maintains a low-profile, in contrast to Derek's personality.
 The two have partnered on several projects, which helped revitalize the Fremont Street area of downtown Las Vegas.
 Derek Stevens serves as the public face for their projects.
 In 2008, they became co-owners in the Golden Gate Hotel and Casino in downtown Las Vegas.
 It took Stevens 18 months to receive a gaming license, and the Great Recession occurred as the brothers entered the gaming industry, although this would provide further opportunities for them because of reduced land values.
 The Riviera filed for bankruptcy in 2010, and Stevens became one of its owners upon reorganization of the resort.
 He later sold his interest to the Las Vegas Convention and Visitors Authority.